Australia's COVID-19 hotspot partially eases lockdown

 “I know and understand that not everything everybody wanted is in the announcement I have made today,” Andrews told a news conference.
 “I have announced today what is safe.”

-Andrews, whose Labor Party government is in opposition to the ruling conservative Liberal Party, has been pressured by the federal government to reopen.
-[L8N2H8024]

-The head of Melbourne’s Chapel Street Precinct Association, a local advocacy and marketing body representing around 2,200 commercial entities, said there was a “cloud of anger” from their businesses on Sunday.
+The head of Melbourne’s Chapel Street Precinct Association, a local marketing body representing around 2,200 commercial entities, said there was a “cloud of anger” from their businesses on Sunday.

 “The fact retail and hospitality is still left waiting ‘til potentially November is an unjust joke,” Chrissie Maus, general manager of the Chapel Street Precinct, said in a statement.